 Week 4: Choose your own adventure: Community and civic engagement.

 Week 5: Oh the places you can go!
 Globalizing your undergraduate experience.

-For Spring 2022, an in-person program will be conducted Tuesdays from 6 – 7 PM Eastern at University Park and a remote program will be offered over Zoom Wednesdays from 3:30 - 4:30 PM Eastern.
-Both programs will begin the first week of February and run through the first week of April, exclduing the week of spring break.
+For Fall 2022, an in-person program will be conducted Tuesdays from 6:00 – 7:00 PM Eastern at University Park.
+A remote program will be offered Wednesdays from 5:30 – 6:30 PM Eastern over Zoom.
+Both programs will begin the week of October 3 and run through the week of November 14.
 Applications are welcome from all campuses.
-Participants are expected to attend at least eight of the nine workshops.
+Participants are expected to attend at least six of the seven workshops.

 Application and Decision Timeline

 Mid-September – Decision Notification